In this section

 Features

-•The following automatically resolved placeholders can be used in the <dn> and <filter> parts of the URL:
+•The following automatically resolved markers can be used in the <dn> and <filter> parts of the URLs:

 ▫$u is automatically replaced with user—the user name sent by a client component;